 Definition:

-Generative Adversarial Networks are a class of machine learning frameworks where two neural networks, a generator, and a discriminator, compete with each other to create realistic synthetic data.
+Generative Adversarial Networks are a type of machine learning architecture consisting of two neural networks, a discriminator, and a generator, which compete with each other to produce synthetic data that is as real as possible.

 How It Works:

-The generator creates fake data while the discriminator evaluates the data.
-The generator improves until the discriminator can no longer distinguish between real and fake data.
+The generator produces artificial data and the discriminator checks the data.
+The generator gets better until the discriminator is not able to differentiate between real and artificial data.

 Real-World Application:

-GANs are used in creating realistic images, and videos, and even in generating synthetic data for AI training.
+GANs are applied in generating realistic images, and videos, and even synthetic data for training .

 11. Computer Vision (CV)